klojang4j/klojang-templates/README.md

-method of the `RenderSession` class, rather than the [insert()](https://klojang4j.github.io/klojang-templates/api/org.klojang.templates/org/klojang/templates/RenderSession.html#insert(java.lang.Object,java.lang.String...)) method. `populate()` is used to populate nested templates while `insert()` is used to populate the main template.
+method of the `RenderSession` class, rather than the [insert()](https://klojang4j.github.io/klojang-templates/api/org.klojang.templates/org/klojang/templates/RenderSession.html#insert(java.lang.Object,java.lang.String...)) method. `populate()` is used to populate nested templates while `insert()` is used to populate the main, top-level  template.
 If the second argument to `populate()` is an array or collection, the nested template automatically turns into a **repeating template**, repeating itself for each element in the array or collection.

 #### Newline Suppression in Practice